hailelagi/hailelagi.com/content/notes/call-me-maybe-lol.md

 > -- https://www.cl.cam.ac.uk/teaching/2122/ConcDisSys/dist-sys-notes.pdf

-and finally we optimise! we're sending far too many messages and flooding the entire network! even if it's impossible to be both accurate and fast, we try anyway -- gotta get those p99s up, so far these are rookie numbers! there's a hint about network topology so let's re-examine that:
+and finally we optimise! we're sending far too many messages and flooding the entire network! even if it's impossible to be both accurate and fast, we try anyway -- gotta get those p99s up! there's a hint about network topology so let's re-examine that:
 ```go
 var neighbors []any